ambermiddendorf/chocolate_lovers/README.md

 ### Dashboard:

 Our dashboard will be created in Tableau to demonstrate the origins of beans of the top rated chocolates and the top tastes used to describe those chocolates.
-You'll be able to filter the rating of chocolates you want to see the information for.
+You'll be able to filter the rating of chocolates to see correlating information.

 ![DashboardConcept](https://user-images.githubusercontent.com/95837693/170155548-3870e81c-1744-47fd-b9d8-49f5180632eb.PNG)